 The methodology of the Six Thinking Hats can be implemented in two ways:

 1.- All participants take on a specific hat and then move on to another one sequentially.

 2.- The moderator assigns a hat to each participant.

 According to several authors, the groups are made up of a minimum of 4 and up to 7 participants.
 The time used for each hat should be as short as possible, a 1 minute per hat and person is enough, but the red hat should be the shortest.

 The order of the hats is very important as results may vary.
 Therefore, if the subject is important, it is advisable to make several groups with different orders or with the use of hats individually or in groups.

-In our next post we will talk about other methods such as Synectics, Morphological Analysis and the Delphi Method.
+In our next post we will talk about other methods such as Synectics, Morphological Analysis and the Delphi Method (Read this article).
 Nevertheless, the method you use is not the important thing but to make the most of these techniques and integrate them into our innovation process naturally.